[wpseo_breadcrumb]

 Answer

-Crate and Barrel is a retailer.
-Their seating is made by several different manufacturers and there is no way to know which manufacturer is making which model.
+Their seating is made by several different manufacturers.
+Salespeople may or may not know the name of the manufacturer if the furniture is made in the U.S. If it’s made overseas, there’s no way to know which manufacturer is making which model.

 But it isn’t easy for shoppers (or salespeople) to interpret.

-Frame is benchmade with FSC ®-certified engineered hardwood that’s kiln-dried to prevent warping.
 This is the 3rd best method of frame construction.
 It is cheaper and less durable than solid hardwood or plywood, but superior to frames made from particleboard.

-Seat cushions are innerspring wrapped in polyfoam with fiber encased in downproof ticking.
 This is superior to the 1.8 density foam core cushions that are the furniture industry standard.

 Over the past 15 years, the vast majority of cushions sold on mass produced upholstery used 4 – 6 inch thick 1.8 density foam cores.
 These 1.8 density cushions had an average lifespan of 3 – 5 years before losing their shape, resilience (ability to bounce back), and comfort.

 Back cushions are full-blown fiber encased in downproof ticking.

-This is not optimal!
+This is the least expensive way to make back cushions.
 Many brands in this price range have channels sewn into their back cushions to keep the blown fiber from clumping up and making the cushions lopsided.

 You may find the back cushions losing their shapes within a year or two.
 Fortunately, it is easy and inexpensive to add additional polyester filling to the back cushions if this bothers you.